svbygoibear/hermes-crypto-core/README.md

 -   [Go](https://go.dev/doc/install): First things first, click on the link to install the latest version of Go.
 This project has been tested with `v1.22.6` and offers support for this version.
 Follow the requirements based on your OS.
 -   [node.js](https://nodejs.org/en): Lowest possible version compatible with this project is `v18.14.0`.
 The current LTS is however recommended.
 -   [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html): Interacting with any CLI commands will require the installation of AWS CLI.
 -   [AWS SAM CLI](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/install-sam-cli.html): We will be using the AWS SAM CLI for deploying code.
 This is also to run our lambda API locally for testing.
-Currently this has been tested on version `1.121.0`.
+Currently, this has been tested on version `1.121.0`.
 -   [Git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git): You will also need to install Git (hopefully you have already - but if not now is your chance!).
 -   [Docker](https://www.docker.com/): To make things easier, this project has been dockerized.
 No more manual db setup, just compose and GO.
 -   [NoSQL Workbench](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/workbench.html): If you want to connect to your local instance of DynamoDB - use AWS' NoSQL Workbench.
 For more info on connecting to a local db; check [this](https://medium.com/@bthiban/running-dynamodb-locally-using-docker-68c8bbed29fa) out.